Lawn Too High? How to Cut an Overgrown Lawn

-It is often best to strim or lawn-mow up to the flower border, and then use a trimmer to make the edge of the flower border nice and neat.
+It is often best to strim or use your mower up to the flower border, and then use a trimmer to make the edge of the flower border nice and neat.

-The next step is to scarify the lawn.
+The next step is to scarify your lawn.
 This requires a lot of effort.
 Get a scarifying rake, and rake the lawn roughly one metre at a time.
 Get all the moss and weeds off the lawn.
-Once you have done this, have a cold drink and try not to look at the mess.
-It won’t be pretty.
+Once you have done this, have a cold drink and try not to look at the mess—it won’t be pretty.

 Alternatively, if you have a really large garden, you can hire a machine that will do the job for you.

 If it's spring, buy a package of lawn fertilizer, and follow the directions on it.
-But fertilizer shouldn’t normally be applied in autumn, since you don’t want to encourage green growth just before the frosts.
+Remember that fertilizer shouldn’t normally be applied in autumn, since you don’t want to encourage green growth just before the frosts.

 If you have any really bare patches, you can buy a bag of lawn seed and follow the directions on the packet.
 It can be a good idea to cover the seeded areas with prickly branches to stop birds eating the grass seedlings.